Managedmitch26/Car-Car/README.md

 |Finish an appointment| PUT | http://localhost:8080/api/appointments/<int:id>/finish/

 List service appointment: This returns a list of all created appointments.
 From this list you can either select the options to cancel or finish the appointment.

+List service history: Once you select either finish or cancel, the appointment will be fufilled and disappear from the list.
+The service history list is where you can list out all of the appointments that have been created, canceled, or finished.
+It even comes with a search bar that allows you to search for appointments by VIN.

+Create a service appointment: Creating appointments is integral to CarCar.
+We want our customers, both new and returning, to be able to come to us for whatever issue their car might be causing.
+From the create page, we can input some general information about the vehicle as well as a date and time and schedule an appointment for them.
+To do so, you need to input the following Json:
+{
+	"date_name": "2023-08-09 9:00",
+	"reason": "Engine",
+	"vin": "1HGCP2F61CA266756",
+	"customer": "Luke",
+	"technician": 1
+}

+It is important to make sure you input the correct VIN so we can properly identify whether or not the customer should be treated as VIP or not.
+Not that all customers aren't treated with the best service possible...just some better than others.

+Delete an appointment: It's always good practice to have a function that allows you to delete an appointment from the database.
+This allows you to do just that by the url listed above.

+Cancel/finish an appointment: Once an appointment has been created, its important to resolve it as soon as you can.
+Even when the customer decides to cancel.
+This can be done by identifying the appointment ID and inputing either "cancel" or "finish" after the url path to put a status on the appointment and get it out of the list.